pedrocorreiacodes/ops-401/reading-notes/class-17/Class 17.md

 *Having a VPC is like having your own private condominium-no one else has the key, and no one can enter the space without your permission*

-A VPC's logical isolation is implemented using virtual network function and security features that give and enterprise customer granuualr control over which IP addresses or applications can access particular resources.
+A VPC's logical isolation is implemented using virtual network function and security features that give and enterprise customer granular control over which IP addresses or applications can access particular resources.

 #### Features